ryonakano/pinit/README.md

 # Pin It!
-Add portable apps like raw executable files, AppImage files, etc. into the app launcher of your desktop environment.
+Create the shortcut to portable apps like raw executable files, AppImage files, etc. into the app launcher of your desktop environment.

 ![Files View](data/screenshots/screenshot-files-view.png)